echeran/smile-of-murugan/webbook/chapter03.md

 dating of literary texts. \
  \
-a) Thus Kō Ātan Cellirumporai of the Pukalur Inscription (dated ca. 200 A.D.) can be identified with Celvakkaṭunkō Vāliyātan, the hero of the VII. decade of *Patiṟṟuppattu.* \
+a) Thus Kō Ātan Cellirumporai of the Pukalur Inscription (dated ca. 200 A.D.) can be identified with Celvakkaṭunkō Vāliyātaṉ, the hero of the VII. decade of *Patiṟṟuppattu.* \
  \
-b) There are further identifications of Chera feudatories whose names occur in these epigraphs, with the heroes of poems from *Patiṟṟuppattu, Akam 77*, 143, *Puṟam* 168-172 etc. Thus the Pukalūr Tamil-Brāhmi Inscription (dated with the help of the Arikamedu *graffiti*) became another sheet-anchor of the early Tamil chronology. \
+b) There are further identifications of Chera feudatories whose names occur in these epigraphs, with the heroes of poems from *Patiṟṟuppattu, Akam* 77, 143, *Puṟam* 168-172 etc. Thus the Pukalūr Tamil-Brāhmī Inscription (dated with the help of the Arikamedu *graffiti*) became another sheet-anchor of the early Tamil chronology. \
  \
 c) The two rock inscriptions of Neṭuňceḻiyaṉ found at Mangulam